-Only a subset of fields in the external authentication object are used for Firepower Threat Defense SSH access.
+Only a subset of fields in the external authentication object are used for threat defense SSH access.
 If you fill in additional fields, they are ignored.
 If you also use this object for other device types, those fields will be used.